CBIIT/nci_cdsutils/README.md

 ### Usage

 #### File Mode
-In file mode this utility, retrieves the s3 paths with a list of SRRs provided in a CSV file python cdsutils_srr_pathgetter.py --fileOrApi file --inputFile phs001554.txt --token prj_12345_A123456.ngc --outputFile test
+In file mode this utility, retrieves the s3 paths with a list of SRRs provided in a CSV file.\
+python cdsutils_srr_pathgetter.py --fileOrApi file --inputFile phs001554.txt --token prj_12345_A123456.ngc --outputFile test

 #### API Mode
-In file mode this utility, retrieves the s3 paths for a specific study(phsId)
+In file mode this utility, retrieves the s3 paths for a specific study(phsId).\
 python cdsutils_srr_pathgetter.py --fileOrApi api --phsId phs001554 --token prj_12345_A123456.ngc --outputFile test

 ### Inputs